 Over the next few years I completed various projects for bars and restaurants as well as private clients in both Barcelona and Ibiza.
 However, I felt that in order to be able to translate my creative vision of working with flowing curves in wood, I would need to train further.

 I returned to Britain in 2002 and with excellence being my objective, I trained with David Savage for a year in one of the best workshops in Britain.
 On completing the course I was selected by world-class Silver Lining Workshops to work as a cabinet-maker and after gaining a further year´s experience, decided to set up my own company in Manchester.
 Since 2018 my work has diversified, with a greater focus on sculptural objects and in particular the use of cold casting as a technique to realise those forms.

-What really excites me about my work is turning the intangible into finished pieces, whether furniture, wall art or sculpture.
+What really excites me about my work is turning the intangible into finished pieces, whether furniture, wall art, sculpture or decorative lighting.
 I love the whole process; from dreaming up the initial ideas to engrossing myself in the meditative making process and of course delivering the finished piece to a satisfied client.

 My work has appeared in the following publications:

 |The Cheshire Magazine||May ‘14, Oct. ’17, Nov. ’18, Aug ‘21|

 |Concept For Living||Sept. ’07, Oct. ’07, Sept. ’08|

 |“Bespoke – Source book of furniture designer makers”||Published August 2007|